-Every film buff has his or her pet candidate for the Greatest Film Never Made, from Sergei Eisenstein’s aborted An American Tragedy to Buster Keaton’s proposed Grand Hotel send-up to Sergio Leone’s dream of a Gone with the Wind remake.
+Every film buff has his or her pet candidate for the Greatest Movie Never Made, from Sergei Eisenstein’s aborted An American Tragedy to Buster Keaton’s proposed Grand Hotel send-up to Sergio Leone’s dream of a Gone with the Wind remake.

-These ghostly might-have-been movies haunt us, tantalizing the director of the mind that lurks in all cinephiles.
+These ghostly might-have-been films haunt us, tantalizing the director of the mind that lurks in all cinephiles.
 The impossible possibilities dare us to imagine them, to make the movie in our heads, despite the knowledge that such a thought experiment will doubtless result in more agony than comfort.

 But what exquisite agony it is to imagine!